 ESA ON TWITTER

-ESA and the sectors professional membership body, CIWM, have announced a joint commitment to tackle slavery, forced labour and human trafficking across the industry.
+ESA and the sectors professional membership body, CIWM, have committed to a joint agreement to tackle slavery, forced labour and human trafficking across the industry.

 The Slave-Free Alliance is a not for profit organisation that is part of Hope For Justice, a global anti-slavery charity that works to end slavery via prevention, rescue, restoration and reform.
 They work in partnership with businesses & organisations of all sizes, to help reduce the risk of modern slavery within their business.